DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ### Study extent description

-Four locations in the Yser estuary and 43 locations in the Scheldt estuary in Flanders, Belgium have been sampled since 1992.
-While the Yser estuary only covers a small geographical area, the Scheldt estuary is with 33.000 hectares one of the largest estuaries in Europe.
-It is also one of the few remaining European estuaries that include the entire gradient from fresh to saltwater tidal areas (`citation needed`).
-The 43 sampling locations in the Scheldt estuary are located in the river Scheldt, but also in the rivers "Durme", "Rupel", and "Zenne".
-In 2001, these locations were consolidated in a monitoring network for Flanders ("VISmeetnet") of 900 sampling points.
-The geographic coordinates in the dataset are those of the sampling locations.
-Since these do not always represent the actual coordinates of the catch, which may have occurred further up- or downriver, the coordinateUncertaintyInMeters has been set to 250.

 Over 2000 locations in inland rivers, streams, canals, and enclosed waters in Flanders, Belgium have been sampled since 1992.
+In 2001, these locations were consolidated in a monitoring network ("VISmeetnet") of 900 sampling points.

+Four locations in the Yser estuary and 43 locations in the Scheldt were sampled since 1995.
+While the Yser estuary only covers a small geographical area, the Scheldt estuary is with 33,000 hectares one of the largest estuaries in Europe.
+It is also one of the few remaining European estuaries that includes the entire gradient from fresh to saltwater tidal areas (Van den Bergh et al, 2009).
+The 43 sampling locations in the Scheldt estuary are mainly located in the River Scheldt, but also in the rivers Durme, Rupel, Dijle, Zenne and Nete.

-In 2001, these locations were also consolidated in a monitoring network ("VISmeetnet") of 900 sampling points.
-The geographic coordinates in the dataset are those of the sampling locations.
-Since these do not always represent the actual coordinates of the catch, which may have occurred further up- or downriver, the coordinateUncertaintyInMeters has been set to 250.
+The geographic coordinates in both the datasets are those of the sampling locations (Dwc: locationID).
+Since these do not always represent the actual coordinates of the catch, which may be localized further up- or downriver, the coordinate uncertainty (DwC: coordinateUncertaintyInMeters) has been set to 250 meter.

 ### Sampling description

-Sampling methods are standardized and described in Van Thuyne, 2010 and indicated in the data as samplingProtocol.
-Per waterbody, the same method was used for each sampling campaign.
-The default method in estuarine habitats is paired fyke netting (99%), but additional techniques such as pound netting, electrofishing, and eel fykes netting also have been used.
-All fish were identified, counted, and measured for length and weight (measurement data available upon request).
+The default method used in estuarine waters is paired fyke netting (99%), but additional techniques such as anchor netting, seine netting, pound netting, electric fishing, and eel fyke netting also have been used (Breine et al. 2011).
+All fish were identified to species level, counted, and measured for length and weight (measurement data available upon request).

-Sampling methods are standardized and described in Van Thuyne, 2010 and indicated in the data as samplingProtocol.
-Per waterbody, the same method was used for each sampling campaign.
-The default method is electrofishing, but additional techniques such as gill nets, fykes, and seine netting (variable sizes) are used as well.
-Electrofishing was carried out using a 5kW generator with an adjustable output voltage of 300-500V and a pulse frequency of 480Hz.
-The number of electrofishing devices and hand-held anodes used depend on the river width.
-In riverine environments, electrofishing was carried out on both riverbanks in upstream direction.
-When gill nets were used, a set of four monofilament nylon nets was placed.
-All fish were identified, counted, and measured for length and weight (measurement data available upon request).
+Sampling methods in inland waters are standardized and described in Belpaire et al. 2000 and Van Thuyne, 2010 and are indicated in the data as samplingProtocol.
+Per water body, the same method was used for each sampling event.
+The default method is electric fishing, but additional techniques such as gill nets, fykes, and seine netting (variable sizes) are used as well.
+Electric fishing was carried out using a 5kW generator with an adjustable output voltage of 300-500V and a pulse frequency of 480Hz.
+The number of electric fishing devices and hand-held anodes used depends on the river width (Belpaire et al. 2000).
+In riverine environments, electric fishing was carried out on both riverbanks in upstream direction.
+All fish were identified to species level, counted, and measured for length and weight (measurement data available upon request).

 ### Quality control description